SEL & Student Support

 The Mission of Westside's Student Support Department is to provide a proactive and comprehensive program to meet the academic, social, and emotional needs of all students and to identify and address barriers to growth.
 By partnering with families, staff, and the wider community, we promote joyful learning and a sense of belonging at Westside.

 Each individual learning journey includes times of great triumph and steady progress.
 However, every journey also includes periods of struggle and times when students are faced with challenging obstacles or even barriers to growth.
 Westside's academic and learning support team aims to support students on their journey by providing small-group academic support in specific areas, finding ways to stretch students during times of academic achievement, and working directly with students and families on academic concerns.
 The four main objectives for learning support include:

 - Support in areas of academic difficulty.

 - Differentiating instruction for different learners.

-Teaching and Learning is Both Social and Emotional
+Teaching and Learning are Both Social and Emotional

 Our social and emotional curriculum helps students learn self-awareness and self-regulation, which in turn facilitate their interactions with and understanding of others.
 We help kids to recognize their emotions and needs and how to express and manage them appropriately.